jonahsnider/js-unit-conversion-benchmarks/readme.md

 ## Benchmark strategy

-Each library is tested in converting `1024` inches to feet.
+Each library is tested with a few different common use cases.
-This is done by writing a function that calculates the value using the library.
+These are written as functions that return the value calculated by that use case (ex. converting inches to feet).
-Each of these trials are repeated several times for each library.
+Each of these functions are benchmarked several times and the execution time is recorded.
+The mean execution time for each use case is displayed in the above tables.

-An example of one benchmark for [convert](https://github.com/pizzafox/convert) is shown below:
+A simplified example of a benchmark for raw math (as a baseline) is shown below:

 ```js
 import {BenchmarkTitles} from '../config.js';